subfuzion/appmesh-blog/colorapp/README.md

 ## Deploy Compute Resources

-Our infrastructre requires compute resources to run our services on.
+Our infrastructure requires compute resources to run our services on.
 We'll use another script to deploy a [AWS CloudFormation] stack that will create an initial ECS cluster for our demo.
-Both the script and the template are located under `examples/infrastructure`.
+Both the script and the template are located under `examples/infrastructure` (you can also choose to create an EKS cluster, if you prefer).

 In addition to the previous defined environment variables, you will also need to export the following: